mobiroo/OpenIAB/README.md

-THIS PROJECT IS DEPRECATED.
-Please use standard openiab library.
+# THIS PROJECT IS DEPRECATED.
+Please use standard [openiab library ](https://github.com/onepf/OpenIAB).

 How To add OpenIAB into an app for the Mobiroo Appstore
 =====